Who we are

 When my wife and I decided to start a family, we chose to move a bit further south (closer proximity to more ammenities and entertainment).
 I took a job at Orono High School and quickly begin to take on course loads full of students who didn’t enjoy traditional education and many of whom were students with anxiety, depression, ADHD, learning dissabilities and other challenges.
 As my course loads got more challenging, I realized I truly loved working with these kids, pulling them into courses, mostly to teach them communication skills, and critical thinking skills but also to give them the most important science content that they might need in the future.

 I have enjoyed my years in Orono so very much.
 The students I have worked with on the tennis team and in the classroom have meant the world to me.
-Nothing has given me more joy than seeing some of the most anxious, off task, frustrated, angry students find success and positive relationships in the classroom, on the courts and later on in the careers that they built the courage to pursue.
+Nothing has given me more joy than seeing some of the most anxious, off task, frustrated, angry students find success and positive relationships in the classroom, on the courts and, later on, in the careers that they built up the courage to pursue.

 Leaving my job as a traditional public, secondary education teacher is a choice that I have made to continue to work with the kids who struggle to fit the typical classroom in smaller, more easily adaptible environment where they can make mistakes free of hurtful judgement, grow as learners and people, build the confidence to take risks and try as many times as necessary to find success.

-Tipwik Tree Educational Services, LLC, up until now has been a dream.
-I am beyond excited to be able to start this along side my co-founder who seems to be my mirror in terms of philosophy while also being able to compliment my skill set.
+Tipwik Tree Educational Services, L3C, up until now has been a dream.
+I am beyond excited to be able to start this journey.